The Ultimate Collection (Garth Brooks album)

 The Ultimate Collection is the fourth compilation box set by American country music singer-songwriter Garth Brooks, released by Pearl Records, through the distributor Target on November 11, 2016.

 Content

 The Ultimate Collection includes nine discs of Brooks' previously released material with several previously unreleased tracks included.
 The set is arranged in thematic playlists, according to Brooks.

-The collection's tenth disc is a Target-exclusive copy of Brooks's upcoming tenth studio album Gunslinger, with several Target exclusive tracks.
+The collection's tenth disc is a Target-exclusive copy of Brooks's tenth studio album Gunslinger, with several Target exclusive tracks.
 "Baby, Let's Lay Down and Dance" was released as the first single from Gunslinger on October 13, 2016.